bhoov/amtutorial/CONTRIBUTING.md

 ## Log

-The following commands were used to initialize the project:
+The following commands were used to initialize the project, more for reference than anything:

 ```bash
 uv init --package amtutorial